IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Recognition of existing disadvantage

- In order for states to meet their obligations to men and boys they must re
+ In order for states to meet their obligations to men and boys they must recognise and take account of existing disadvantages or inequality faced by men and boys.
+CEDAW